 Most clients who want to register companies in free zones additionally request application submissions to secure BOI (Board of Investment) promotion status.
 Once the Board of Investments reviews their investment projects, they can benefit from tax incentives such as:

-Once companies secure BOI promotion status, the companies can secure other tax incentives such as:
+Once the company has secured BOI promotion status, the company can secure other tax incentives such as:

-Without secure BOI promotion status, the authority of the special economic zone may grant some of these benefits regardless, given the companies are considered to be of economic interest and aligns with the target industries of the free zones.
+Without secured BOI promotion status, the authority of the special economic zone may grant some of these benefits regardless, given that the company is considered to be of economic interest and aligns with the target industries of the free zone.

 Operations in a Free Trade Zone can offer businesses significant advantages: